-Book Reviews, Studies Jesus Christ Non-Violence - Courtesy Progr Christians Resistance.
+Book Reviews, Studies Faves Jesus Christ Non-Violence - Courtesy Progr Christians Resistance, Activism Resistance.
 Spiritual Core of Activism

 Should Christians practice resistance, practice nonviolence?
 Is it ever appropriate for Christ-followers to resist people in authority?
 There is much in the behavior of prominent influencers, including politicians, that cries out for criticism and resistance.

 Nonviolence - Turn the Other Cheek MEANS Resist Them Non-ViolentlyTurn the other cheek.
 IS that true nonviolence?
-IS that, in fact, also resistance?
+It can be, in fact, blunt resistance.

 [See a summary of this post.]

-Are Christians permitted to resist? or does “turn the other cheek” mean we should be doormats?
+Are Christians permitted to resist?
+Some think “turn the other cheek” means we should be doormats.

 “Doormat” was not Jesus’ style, to say the least, nor the style of his followers in New Testament times.
 He and they were compassionate, and they were non-violent, but they were not doormat quality.